regular-life/Codeforces-CLI-Tool/README.md

 ## Acknowledgements:

-Special thanks to [Sanyam Garg](https://github.com/SanyamGarg12) for suggesting more features that can be added.
-I would also like to thank the Codeforces platform and the developer community.
+I would like to thank the Codeforces platform and the developer community.

 Feel free to contribute, report issues, or suggest new features.
 Happy coding!